 Federal Schedule I status for concentrated 7-OH would prohibit its manufacture, sale, and possession nationwide regardless of what Tennessee ultimately does.
 Natural whole-leaf kratom would remain in its current unscheduled status unless separately addressed.

-What Each Outcome Would Mean for Current Users
+What This Means for Current Users

 What None of This Changes